 - Heat the oil in a frying pan or similar until a chickpea dropped into it starts to sizzle.

 - Add the chickpeas to the pan, preferably in one layer, and mostly cover them with a lid or other pan cover.
+If cooking in air fryer, toss with about 1 tablespoon of oil and your choice of seasonings and cook for about 15 minutes at 390F/200C.
+Shake 2 or 3 times during cooking.

 - Let cook until golden and crispy, shaking the pan every now and again (about 15 minutes).